practicalli/clojure/clojure-editors/index.md

 <!-- Atom.io -->
-{% content "atom" %}
+{% content "atom-chlorine" %}

+> ####WARNING::Atom not actively developed
+> Atom will be archived on December 15 2022 and no further updates from GitHub team, although it may continue in open source.
+>
+> Consider using VSCode with Clover or Calva plugins instead

-[Atom.io](https://atom.io/) is flexible and simple to use editor.
+[Atom.io](https://atom.io/) is flexible and simple to use editor .
 [Chlorine](https://github.com/mauricioszabo/atom-chlorine) is the recommended plugin for Atom.io.
 [ProtoREPL](https://atom.io/packages/proto-repl) is not actively maintained at present.
 The [Chlorine plugin for Atom](https://github.com/mauricioszabo/atom-chlorine) is especially recommended for ClojureScript shadow-cljs projects.

 #### Chlorine
 * [Chlorine install guide](https://github.com/mauricioszabo/atom-chlorine)